zZissou/rails_bog_app-1/README.md

 Rails.application.routes.draw do
   root to: "creatures#index"

-  get "/creatures", to: "creatures#index" get "/creatures/new", to: "creatures#new"
+  get "/creatures", to: "creatures#index", as: "creatures" get "/creatures/new", to: "creatures#new", as: "new_creature"
-  post "/creatures", to: "creatures#create" get "/creatures/:id", to: "creatures#show"
-  get "/creatures/:id/edit", to: "creatures#edit"
+  post "/creatures", to: "creatures#create" get "/creatures/:id", to: "creatures#show", as: "creature" get "/creatures/:id/edit", to: "creatures#edit", as: "edit_creature"
 end
 ```